flameshot-org/flameshot-org.github.io/content/docs/installation/source-code.md

 ## From Source

-Alternatively, you can always compile from the source.
+Alternatively, you can always compile from the source code.

 ## Dependencies